sodadata/docs/soda-agent/secrets.md

 ```shell
 kubectl -n external-secrets get all
 ```
-3. Follow the <a href="https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-sidecar#install-the-vault-helm-chart" target="_blank">Hashicorp Vault instructions</a> to install the Hashicorp Vault helm chart.
-4. Follow the <a href="https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-sidecar#set-a-secret-in-vault" target="_blank">Hashicorp Vault instructions</a> to create a secret in which to store your Hashicorp Vault access credentials.
-The `ClusterSecretStore` uses this secret.
-This example uses a secret named `external-secrets-vault-app-role-secret-id`.
-5. Create a `cluster-secret-store.yml` file for the `ClusterSecretStore` configuration.
+3. Create a `cluster-secret-store.yml` file for the `ClusterSecretStore` configuration.
 This example uses <a href="https://external-secrets.io/latest/provider/hashicorp-vault/#approle-authentication-example" target="_blank">Hashicorp Vault AppRole authentication</a>.
 AppRole authenticates with Vault using the <a href="https://developer.hashicorp.com/vault/docs/auth/approle" target="_blank">App Role auth mechanism</a> to access the contents of the secret store.
 It uses the SecretID in the Kubernetes secret referenced by `secretRef` and the `roleID` to acquire a temporary access token so that it can fetch secrets.
     ```yaml
     apiVersion: external-secrets.io/v1beta1
     kind: ClusterSecretStore